Federal Elections

 d.
 Education and health care

-Which of the following describe two responsibilities of federal government?
+Which of the following describes two responsibilities of the federal government?

 a.
 National defense and foreign policy